Enable or Disable a Server Network Protocol

 During setup of SQL Server Express a login is added for the BUILTIN\Users group.
 This allows all authenticated users of the computer to access the instance of SQL Server Express as a member of the public role.
 The BUILTIN\Users login can be safely removed to restrict Database Engine access to computer users who have individual logins or are members of other Windows groups with logins.

-SQL Server and Microsoft data providers for SQL Server support TLS 1.0 and SSL 3.0.
-If you enforce a different protocol (such as TLS 1.1 or TLS 1.2) by making changes in the operating system SChannel layer, your connections to SQL Server might fail.
+SQL Server and Microsoft data providers for SQL Server up to SQL Server 2014 (12.x) only support TLS 1.0 and SSL 3.0 by default.
+If you enforce a different protocol (such as TLS 1.1 or TLS 1.2) by making changes in the operating system SChannel layer, your connections to SQL Server might fail unless you have installed the appropriate update to add support for TLS 1.1 and 1.2 to SQL Server which is listed here.
+Starting from SQL Server 2016 (13.x), all release versions of SQL Server include TLS 1.2 support without further updates required.

 In This Topic